Applications for the 2021 class of Millennium Fellows are now open! Apply now through March 31!

 The nonprofit fellows represent a wide array of professions, including prominent civil society leaders, think tank experts, and activists; executives at multinational NGO’s and multilateral organizations; and award winning artists, authors, academics, journalists, and scientists, among many others.
 All 35 years of age or under, they are already leading at a high level with decades of impact ahead in their careers.
 For more information about fellows and alumni, visit our Fellows Page.

 Fellows are selected annually through a competitive and open application process.
 Candidates from any country and sector are welcome to apply, provided they are 35 years old or younger at the application deadline and demonstrate the passion and potential for shaping a more secure and prosperous global future.
 Applications open in the Winter and selections are made in the Spring with the program calendar beginning in the Summer.
-All program costs (including flights) are covered, however fellows are required to pay annual dues which vary depending on their sector.
+Fellows are required to pay annual dues which vary depending on their sector.
 For more details about the application, eligibility requirements and costs, please visit our FAQ Page.